loggin-js/loggin-js/README.md

 // Require the logging library const logging = require('loggin-js');
 ```
+Check the [wiki](./loggin-js/wiki) for more in depth documentation.

 #### Using in express
 Check [this](https://github.com/nombrekeff/express-loggin-js) other repo for better integration with express.